ASU Clarifies Position on Federal Compact: No Offer Received

 The compact has already proven controversial in Arizona.
 The University of Arizona announced this week it will not sign the agreement, following pressure from U.S. Congressman Greg Stanton.

-Crow's perspective on federal compliance may offer insight into his decision.
-In a March interview with KJZZ's ‘The Show’, when Arizona's public universities were responding to Trump administration threats to pull funding over DEI-related initiatives while dealing with canceled grants and research projects, Crow explained ASU's approach.
+Crow's perspective on federal compliance may offer insight into his approach.
+In a March interview with KJZZ's 'The Show', when Arizona's public universities were responding to Trump administration threats to cut funding for DEI-related initiatives amid canceled grants and research projects, Crow explained ASU's approach.

 "We don't have to change any policy.
 Nothing," Crow stated, explaining that ASU has maintained what he described as "the purity of what a public university is supposed to be" for years.

 However, Crow acknowledged that dozens of federal projects had already been canceled at ASU, with more cuts happening daily.
-While he recognized the government's authority to make these decisions, he said he disagreed with their reasoning.
+While he recognized the government's authority to make these decisions, he said he disagreed with the reasoning behind them.

-Stanton emphasized that under Crow's leadership, "ASU's research dollars have increased exponentially, based on scientific merit, not preferential treatment."
+In previous statements regarding other universities, Stanton has emphasized that under Crow's leadership, "ASU's research dollars have increased exponentially, based on scientific merit, not preferential treatment."

 Related Posts